turri21/KEY_Test-neptuno/README.md

 Based on QMTECH's examples.

-It's simply an ON/OFF LED switch by pushing any of the two user buttons on the board.
+It's an ON/OFF LED switch by pushing any of the two user buttons on the board.